How the Red Sea crisis could clobber the global economy - KESQ

 Six of the 10 biggest container shipping companies — namely Maersk, MSC, Hapag-Lloyd, CMA CGM, ZIM and ONE — are largely or completely avoiding the Red Sea because of the threat from the Houthi militants.

-This has already significantly increased shipping costs, which could ultimately show up in consumer prices.
+Already, shipping costs have surged, which could ultimately show up in consumer prices.
 “The longer the disruptions persist, the stronger the stagflationary effects for the global economy,” chief economist at Allianz, Mohamed A. El Erian, wrote last week on X, referring to a toxic combination of low or zero economic growth and high inflation.

 If the Israel-Hamas war escalates into a wider regional conflict or the Houthis decide to redirect their attacks toward oil tankers and bulk carriers — which transport crucial raw materials such as iron ore, grain and timber — the consequences for the global economy would be altogether more severe.